mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2014-02-22-browser-cache-how-etags-works-in-rails-3-and-rails-4.markdown

 ```

 #### Custom ETags
-It is not a good idea to process the entire response body everytime to generate ETag.
-Generating entire response body involves calling the DB to fetch all the related data and processing html templates and partial page renderings.
+It is not a good idea to process the entire response body every time to generate ETag.
+Generating the entire response body involves calling the DB to fetch all the related data and processing HTML templates and partial page renderings.
 This is a costly process.
 How do you solve this issue?
-You have fresh_when and stale? rails cache helper come in handy to rescue you.
+You have fresh_when and stale? rails cache helper comes in handy to rescue you.

 The code will look like this with fresh_when and stale?: